jermainee/8u-bot/README.md

 or double click on `main.py`

 ### Stopping the bot
-To stop the bot, simply pressing `CTRL + C` in the cli window.
+To stop the bot, simply press `CTRL + C` in the cli window.

 ## GUI Settings
 ### Credentials